-While some general contractors like to get a substantial deposit before starting a project, banks do not do business this way and nor should you.
-The first payment should not released until all permits and approvals are in place, proof of insurance is provided, lien waivers are signed, and a substantial piece of work is completed, such as the foundation.
+While some general contractors like to get a substantial deposit before starting a project, construction lenders do not do business this way and nor should you.
+The first large payment should not released until all permits and approvals are in place, proof of insurance is provided, lien waivers are signed, and a substantial piece of work is completed, such as the foundation.

 The contractor may want a down payment to pay for materials and rental equipment, and to pay his help and subcontractors such as excavation and foundation contractors.
-In some cases, the contractor may need to make a substantial deposit of his own on special-order materials.
-The contractor may argue that it is not his job to finance the project out of his pocket, while your position is that you do not want to finance the contractor and pay for work not yet completed or materials not yet delivered.
+The contractor may argue that it is not his job to finance the project out of his pocket.
+On the other hand, most owners feel that it is not their job to finance the contractor’s business or to pay for work not yet completed or materials not yet delivered.

 More frequent payments: Instead of five large payments, make ten smaller payments, but still tie them to work completed and materials delivered to the site.